AndrewWPhillips/eggql/TUTORIAL.md

 ### Resolver Functions and Arguments

-In GraphQL parlance the server code that processes a query is called a **resolver**.
+In GraphQL the server code that processes a query is called a **resolver**.
 In the above example the "resolver" for the `hero` query was just a `Character` struct.
-A more useful and more common thing is for a resolver to be a function (in Go parlance a **closure**).
+A more useful and more common thing is for a resolver to be a function (technically a Go **closure**).
 Using functions for resolvers has advantages, it allows:

 * efficiency, since the function is not executed unless or until it's specific data is required
 * use of values which are initially unknown or dynamic (eg random numbers as in the README example)
-* recursive queries (eg friends of friends of ...), which can't be pre-computed (without infinite recursion)
+* recursive queries (eg friends of friends of ...), which can't be pre-computed (without infinite recursion :)
 * resolvers can take arguments that can modify or refine the results returned

 It's the last advantage that we look at here - resolver arguments.
 As an example we can change the `hero` resolver to be a function that takes a parameter specifying which episode we want the hero for.
 So now instead of the `Hero` field simply being a `Character` object it is now a function that _returns_ a `Character`.